-are convenient, versatile devices used by .
-They can help you to find easily watch the weather tomorrow and find the name of the actress in HBOs (it’s Bella Ramsey). iPhones are multi-tools that help people every day.
+iPhones are convenient, versatile devices used by more than half of US smartphone owners.
+They can help you to find easily a new recipewatch the weather tomorrow and find the name of the actress in HBOs The last of us (it’s Bella Ramsey). iPhones are multi-tools that help people every day.

-But whether you do your browsing in, Safari, or anywhere else on your iPhone, your cache builds up digital junk over time.
-Clearing your cache gives your browser a fresh start, which can speed up your browsing whether you use or .
-(And if you’re trying to make your phone run faster, try .)
+But whether you do your browsing in Chrome, Safari, or anywhere else on your iPhone, your cache builds up digital junk over time.
+Clearing your cache gives your browser a fresh start, which can speed up your browsing whether you use iOS 15 or iOS 16.
+(And if you’re trying to make your phone run faster, try manage your iPhone’s storage.)

 Clearing your cache is like cleaning out your fridge.
 When you visit a site, your iPhone downloads photos, banners, and other data.
 To speed up that process, most browsers cache some data to make loading faster.
 It’s great when the fridge is well stocked and you can quickly grab what you need…and less fun when the thing you grab expired two months ago.